IrronRoman19/final-project-data/README.md

 Last course that I learned in DataCamp before I began project is "Exploratory Data Analysis in Python".
 This course helped understand more how works EDA and how to make EDA project.

-## Links to EDA projects and assets in Kaggle
+## Links to EDA projects and assets in Kaggle and Datalab

 **Video Games in Dataset in Kaggle:**